-- transposition moving the letters around - Usually some complex combination of these is used. - In any case, no information can be lost in the process. - Whether sender and receiver use the same keys - symmetric: sender and receiver use the same keys - asymmetric: sender and receiver use different keys - The number of keys used - How the plaintext is processed.

-- A block cipher processes the input one block of elements at a time, producing an output block for each input block.

--A stream cipher processes the input elements continuously, producing one element at a time as it goes along.
+- The type of operations used to transform plaintext to ciphertext: - substitution - transposition - Usually some complex combination of these is used. - In any case, no information can be lost in the process. - Whether sender and receiver use the same keys - symmetric: sender and receiver use the same keys - asymmetric: sender and receiver use different keys - The number of keys used - How the plaintext is processed. - A block cipher processes the input one block of elements at a time, producing an output block for each input block. - A stream cipher processes the input elements continuously, producing one element at a time as it goes along.